AspieSoft/linux-clamav-download-scanner/readme.md

 [![donation link](https://img.shields.io/badge/buy%20me%20a%20coffee-paypal-blue)](https://paypal.me/shaynejrtaylor?country.x=US&locale.x=en_US)

-> This module is currently in beta.
+> note: this module is currently in beta

 Automatically scan your linux home directory when you download something new.